Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - define research questions that will help fill an identified gap in current knowledge,

 - find and critically analyse research literature relevant to your topic,

 - critically analyse various research designs and methods of data collection,

 - determine an appropriate and relevant creative component that will contribute to an integrated project,

 - display time-management and organisational skills through attendance of scheduled sessions and completion of assignment work by required deadlines,

-- give a scholarly presentation outlining your project proposal to your peers, and
+- give a scholarly presentation outlining your project proposal to staff and your peers, and

 - express an enhanced understanding of the importance and value of science and science communication to the community.